 About the Program

-The Ceramics program is designed to provide students with a broad foundation of technical skills, from traditional forming to complex mold-making.
-Upper-level courses focus on refining technical and conceptual skills, with a focus on glaze calculation and firing.
+The Ceramics program is designed to provide students with a broad foundation of technical skills, from traditional forming to surface development.
+Upper-level courses focus on refining technical and conceptual skills, with a focus on complex mold-making and firing methods.
 The program encourages students to investigate and discover their own artistic approach, rather than following a single method.

 Our state-of-the-art ceramic studio is available to all registered students.
-It features a glaze lab, various kilns (electric, gas, soda, and raku), and a wide array of equipment.
+It features a glaze lab, various kilns (electric, gas, soda), and a wide array of equipment ( ball mill, clay mixers, pugmill).
 Upper-level students also receive personal studio spaces.
 The program is enhanced by exhibitions, workshops, and lectures by visiting artists.

 ARTD 210 Ceramics: Foundations